phuocng/this-vs-that/contents/concat-vs-push.md

 1. If you use React or a state management library such as Redux, where we do not modify the current state and returns the new state on each reducer, it's good use case for using `concat`.

 2. I find the following [code snippet](https://github.com/stardazed/stardazed/blob/master/src/core/buffer.ts) quite useful when you have to merge really big array.
-Credits to [@zenmumbler] (https://twitter.com/zenmumbler).
+Credits to [@zenmumbler](https://twitter.com/zenmumbler).

     The function copies items from array `source` to `dest` by splitting the source array into multiple chunks and copying them one by one.